QhenryQ/nteprsm/readme.md

   -> poetry run jupyter notebook --allow-root

-Open the notebook in a browser by copying the notebook link in the terminal run src/model_v8_sharedparams_fit.ipynb to fit the model run src/model_v8_sharedparams_analyze.ipynb to load and analyze the model
+Open the notebook in a browser by copying the notebook link in the terminal

+run src/model_v8_sharedparams_fit.ipynb to fit the model

+run src/model_v8_sharedparams_analyze.ipynb to load and analyze the model output

 ## Relevant publications